-- Scoping, awareness and management system development activities will be resourced and financed locally. - Higher cost capital investment will be subject to the City of London's energy efficiency loan scheme, capital works programme or other grant funding as available
+- Scoping, awareness and management system development activities will be resourced and financed locally. - Higher cost capital investment will be subject to the City of London's energy efficiency loan scheme, capital works programme or other grant funding as available.

 Recently significant investment has been made to ensure maintenance and efficiency of key plant and equipment.
+Plus works currently underway under the Public Sector Decarbonisation Scheme Project.